 I try to keep myself busy with a multitude of home and garden project during the winter.
 This year, I wanted to test a theory a friend passed along about overwintering geraniums.

 Home of the Frozen Tundra

 I live in Wisconsin, home of the Frozen Tundra.
 Last winter was brutal.
 Green Bay certainly lived up to its nickname of the Frozen Tundra!
 Below zero temps, ice storms and it just it seemed to linger.
 Our plants wouldn’t survive outdoors.
-Two choices.
-Bring them in or dig them up.
+We have two choices, bring them in or dig them up.

 The method I used previously was to cut the potted geraniums down a bit and stick them in the basement in a dark corner without watering them from November until February.

 In February, I would place the pots in a sunny window and give them a good watering.
 Seemed to work out just fine for me.
 Although, I did lose a few pots over the years.

 New Method for Overwintering Geraniums